Tips For Setting Up A Nursery For Your Baby

 2. Safe Sleeping

 Somewhere safe to sleep is a priority.
-Whether you buy a cot or a bassinet or co-sleep, it's important to have a firm mattress and avoid pillows, bumpers, toys and quilts near a sleeping baby.
+Whether you buy a cot or a bassinet or co-sleep, it's important to have a firm mattress and avoid pillows, bumpers and toys near a sleeping baby.

 We like the Wilson and Frenchy Organic Sheets as they avoid any chemicals. ergoPouch has a range of safe sleeping swaddles and bags.